Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/userlist-cohort.md

 ## Considerations

-- This integration is only available for customers who have paid plans with Amplitude.
 - You must enable this integration in each Amplitude project you want to use it in.
-- You will also need to have a paid Userlist plan to enable this integration.
+- You need a paid Userlist plan to enable this integration.

 ## Setup